geminiwen/mcp-wechat-moments/README.md

 > uvx mcp-wechat-moments

+## Auto Publish

-Auto-Publish Feature is not enabled by default, you could enable it with env variables:
+Auto-Publish Feature is not enabled by default, you could enable it via env variables:

 > AUTO_PUBLISH=true